Ralph Recto: Return (2022–2024)

+Recto subsequently resigned as representative following his appointment as finance secretary by President Bongbong Marcos in January 2024.
+Speaker Martin Romualdez served as the caretaker of Recto's congressional seat until the 2025 election.

+Senate

-First term in the Senate: 2001–2007
+First term (2001–2007)

 Recto was elected to the Senate in 2001, becoming the youngest Senator of the 12th Congress at the age of 37.
 In the Senate, he chaired the Committees on Ways and Means and on Trade and Industry.

 He was co-chairman of the Congressional Oversight Committees on the Proper Implementation of the National Internal Revenue Code (NIRC) and on the Official Development Assistance (ODA).
 He was also chairman of the Accounts committee.

 During his first six-year term as Senator, he was largely responsible for the passage of laws with positive impact to consumers, small entrepreneurs, workers and industry.